“Selling my site? Is that really a thing?”

 We also love great WordPress content here at WP Buffs.
 If you run a WordPress blog that maintains strong content and drives revenue (through affiliate partnerships, sponsorships, etc) you're also probably a good fit to book an introductory call with Joe.

 If you run an agency that does mostly one-time projects and doesn't manage or drive a significant percentage of monthly revenue from subscription services, we're probably not a great fit.
-See the bullet point I want to sell my business but not right now.
-How do I get it ready? above for next steps if this is the case.
+See our tips on making your site more attractive if this is the case.